Austin-Travis County EMS keeping up with new fentanyl trends ahead of big events

 “We have additional units on duty, our special response units that have additional Narcan in the case of fentanyl, available for use.
 And then we have caches available to us at some of our various locations that we can easily access in a moment if we were to have multiple overdoses at an event,” he explained.

-After EMS responds to the initial emergency, they also have a team that follows up with the patient with extra resources, including a Narcan kit, which includes a nasal spray, and instructions on how to use it.
+After EMS responds to the initial emergency, it also has a team that follows up with the patient with extra resources, including a Narcan kit, which includes a nasal spray, and instructions on how to use it.

 Parker said while they don’t have specific data right now on the number of overdose and fentanyl-related calls, they are seeing two big trends, the first being people who unknowingly ingest fentanyl, thinking they are getting something like Adderall on the street.